AdiAlexa/hello-world/README.md

 Hi,

-I'm at the start of my coding career and can't wait to get started.
+I'm at the start of my coding career and can't wait to dive in.